2001 American League Division Series: Game 3

-The Mariners drew first blood early on after a bases-loaded walk by John Olerud off CC Sabathia drove in a run, but Seattle would not score again until the seventh on Ichiro Suzuki's RBI single with two on.
+The Mariners drew first blood early on after a bases-loaded walk by John Olerud off CC Sabathia drove in a run, but Seattle did not score again until the seventh on Ichiro Suzuki's RBI single with two on.
 Sabathia pitched six innings while four Indian relieves held the Mariners scoreless over the final three innings.
 In the bottom of the first, a one-out single by Omar Vizquel off Aaron Sele was followed by an RBI double by Roberto Alomar and RBI single by Juan González.
 Next inning, an error and single was followed by Vizquel's two-run triple, both runs unearned.
 In the third, Seattle reliever Paul Abbott allowed a leadoff home run to González, then after two strikeouts and two singles, Einar Diaz drove in a run with a single.
 A walk loaded the bases before Vizquel's single and Alomar's walk made it 8–1.

 Abbott pitched a scoreless fourth before allowing a home run to Kenny Lofton in the fifth.
 Jim Thome's leadoff home run in the sixth made it 10–1.
 After two walks, John Halama relieved Abbott and allowed an RBI single to Jolbert Cabrera and sacrifice fly to Lofton.
 Sele was charged with four runs on five hits in two innings, while Abbott was charged with eight runs on nine hits and five walks in three innings, but the Indians piled on in the eighth.
 José Paniagua got two outs, then loaded the bases on a hit-by-pitch and two walks.
 Vizquel cleared them with a double before consecutive RBI doubles by Alomar and González capped the scoring at 17–2.
 Up two games to one in this series, the Indians were ready to pull one of the greatest upsets in sports history.